Phil Hartman: Early life

-Phil Hartman was born Philip Edward Hartmann (later dropping one "n") on September 24, 1948, in Brantford, Ontario.
-He was the fourth of eight children of Doris Marguerite (née Wardell; July 17, 1919 – April 15, 2001) and Rupert Loebig Hartmann (November 8, 1914 – April 30, 1998), who sold building materials.
+Phil Hartman was born Philip Edward Hartmann on September 24, 1948, in Brantford, Ontario.
+He was the fourth of eight children of Doris Marguerite (née Wardell) and Rupert Loebig Hartmann, who sold building materials.
 The family was Catholic.
-As a child, Hartman found affection hard to earn: "I suppose I didn't get what I wanted out of my family life, so I started seeking love and attention elsewhere."
+Describing his childhood, Hartman later said: "I suppose I didn't get what I wanted out of my family life, so I started seeking love and attention elsewhere."

 Hartman was 10 years old when his family moved to the United States.
-They first lived in Lewiston, Maine, then Meriden, Connecticut, and then on the West Coast, where he attended Westchester High School and frequently acted as the class clown.
+They first lived in Lewiston, Maine, then Meriden, Connecticut, and then on the West Coast, where he attended Westchester High School in Los Angeles and frequently acted as the class clown.
 After graduating, he studied art at Santa Monica City College, dropping out in 1969 to become a roadie with a rock band.
 He returned to school in 1972 to study graphic arts at California State University, Northridge.
 He developed and operated his own graphic art business, creating more than 40 album covers for bands including Poco and America, as well as advertising and the logo for Crosby, Stills & Nash.
 In the late 1970s, he made his first television appearance on an episode of The Dating Game, where he won.